 The Gallery Press Ltd. is committed to complying with the recommended guidelines for financial reporting requirements and with highest standards of data protection legislation and recommendations, and with best practice as applies to small not-for-profit arts organisations.
 In addition The Gallery Press Ltd. is committed to good governance (principles of good governance) and complies with all regulatory requirements in accordance with its governing document memorandum and articles of association

 The Gallery Press Ltd. keeps detailed books and records of accounts and maintains strict financial controls.
-The organisation is transparent in its audited financial statements, with the most recent accounts (2015) available here.
+The organisation is transparent in its audited financial statements, in compliance with SORP, with the most recent accounts (2016) available here.
 The Statement of Recommended Practice for charities and not-for profit entities SORP (FRS102) is currently accepted as best practice in Ireland.
-We are working with our auditor towards compliance with the SORP in our 2016 accounts.
+The Gallery Press is committed to maintaining good fundraising practice in compliance with the Guiding Principles for Fundraising, a guide to best practice set up in response to the Charities Act (2009).